REGULATORY COMPLIANCE AND POWER PLANT ADVANCED CONTROL

 Who must perform the CCi certification?
 Must it be done by a third party?

-CCI manufacturers, once all the tests have been carried out and the certifications described in chapter O.15 of CEI 0-16 2022-03 have been obtained, will be able to issue a self-declaration of conformity to the standard, Annexes O and T. The technical file thus obtained must be kept for at least 10 years from the last manufacturing date of the product and must be made available to the control authorities.
-A third party body, accredited for these annexes of the standard, can certify the conformity of the product, as a reinforcement with respect to the self-declaration.
+Once all tests, including functional tests, have been performed and the certifications described in Chapter O.15 of CEI 0-16 2022-03 have been obtained, CCI manufacturers may issue a self-declaration of conformity to the standard, Annexes O and T. The resulting technical file must be retained for at least 10 years from the product’s last manufacturing date and must be made available to the regulatory authorities.
+A third-party body accredited for these annexes of the standard can certify the product’s conformity, further supporting the self-declaration.

 What cybersecurity certifications are required?